microsoft/pai/docs/datascientist_onboard.md

 ## Basic Workflow

-To run a job on PAI, you should follow the follow the following basic workflow:
+To run a job on PAI, you should follow the following basic workflow:
 1. Prepare your data and code, upload them to HDFS.
 2. Prepare your job container
 3. Write a job JSON configuration file